ldv-klever/klever/docs/dev_env_specs.rst

 The second tactic splits process actions into sequences of actions without choices.
 Together created scenarios cover the exact behavior of the original process.

-The example of a model provided above can be splitted into three models assuming there are no savepoints.
-A process can be splitted into two versions: Process *A.1* and Process *A.2*.
+The example of a model provided above can be split into three models assuming there are no savepoints.
+A process can be split into two versions: Process *A.1* and Process *A.2*.
 The first model does not contain any versions of B process, since there is no any activating signal sending to it.
 Models 2 and 3 have *A.2* process and *B.1* and *B.2* correspondingly.

 .. figure:: ./media/env/linear-example-of-decomposing.png